U.S. Route 23 in Tennessee: Route description

 US 23 and I-26 are maintained by the Tennessee Department of Transportation (TDOT), along with all other Interstate, U.S., and state highways in Tennessee.
-In 2022, annual average daily traffic (AADT) volumes ranged from 60,573 vehicles per day between SR 354 and SR 75 north of Johnson City to 11,089 vehicles per day at the North Carolina state line, which is the lowest traffic volume on any mainline Interstate Highway in Tennessee.
+In 2025, annual average daily traffic (AADT) volumes ranged from 67,272 vehicles per day between SR 381 and SR 354 north of Johnson City to 10,731 vehicles per day at the North Carolina state line, which is the lowest traffic volume on any mainline Interstate Highway in Tennessee.

 US 23 and I-26 enter Tennessee in Unicoi County from North Carolina at an elevation of 3,760 ft at Sam's Gap in the Bald Mountains, part of the Blue Ridge Mountains.
-This is the highest elevation on the Interstate Highway System east of the Mississippi River and is near the crossing of the Appalachian Trail.
+This is the highest elevation on the Interstate Highway System east of the Mississippi River and is near the Appalachian Trail crossing.
 A large truck parking area is located here off the northbound lanes.
-The freeway immediately begins a steep descent, and trucks are advised to slow to between 45 and 20 mph, depending on their weight.
-Along this stretch, mesh nets are located along artificial rock cuts to mitigate the effects of rockslides.
-A scenic overlook is located off the southbound lanes about 0.5 mi beyond the state line, and less than 1 mi beyond this overlook is a runaway truck ramp in the southbound lanes.
+The freeway immediately begins a steep descent with a 6% grade, and trucks are advised to slow to between 45 and 20 mph, depending on their weight.
+Along this stretch, mesh nets are placed next to artificial rock cuts to mitigate the effects of rockslides.
+A scenic overlook is located off the southbound lanes about 1/2 mi beyond the state line, and less than 1 mi beyond this overlook is a runaway truck ramp in the northbound lanes.
 The highway continues descending and crosses several long bridges over steep valleys that also serve as wildlife underpasses.
-The southbound lanes then have a second runaway truck ramp near where the elevation drops below 3,000 ft.
+The northbound lanes then have a second runaway truck ramp near where the elevation drops below 3,000 ft.
 The freeway then rounds a relatively sharp curve and has its first interchange near the Flag Pond community.
-Turning toward the northeast, the roadway continues to descend, with the grade gradually decreasing, and has a northbound scenic overlook a few miles beyond.
-The southern welcome center is located off of the interchange with Clear Branch Road.
+Turning northeast, the roadway continues to descend, with the grade gradually decreasing, and a northbound scenic overlook is provided a few miles later.
+The southern welcome center is located off the interchange with Clear Branch Road.
 Continuing its descent, the highway crosses additional valleys and drops below 2,000 ft before beginning a concurrency with US 19W at an interchange in the Temple Hill community.
 The route then gradually levels out at the bottom of a deep mountain valley and reaches Erwin a couple of miles later.